 - we have four Regulatory Committees

 - we monitor disclosures, news and market activity to identify potential breaches, disorderly trading and market abuse

-- we monitor issuers on our markets and the activities of member firms, sponsors and ESM advisors for compliance with our rule books
+- we monitor issuers on our markets and the activities of member firms, sponsors, ESM and ASM advisors for compliance with our rule books

 What are we authorised as?